String Functions¶

 text (

-) – The string to capitalize- Returns
+str) – The string to capitalize- Returns

 A copy of

-with only its first character capitalized.- Return type
+textwith only its first character capitalized.- Return type

 str